Skip to main content

 from NOK 80,000

-Custom-engineered with full architecture
+Custom-built with full architecture

-FrankenPHP, SLA, documented architecture, security hardening
+FrankenPHP, documented architecture, security hardening and a contractual SLA

 from NOK 150,000